turtle2001/team-profile-generator/README.md

 # Team Profile Generator

 ## Description
 The goal of this project was to build a node.js app that takes in information about employees and generates a webpage based on the input.
 Each employee is stored in an employee object with various sub-classes.
+The info stored creates the necessary text to display on the page.

 ## Installation
 ```